 By far Seattle’s most famous and recognisable building, at 605 ft The Space Needle is the 6th tallest building in Seattle and is an iconic landmark.
 Built for the 1962 World’s Fair that was held in Seattle, (The World Fair is an annual exhibition that showcase ‘achievements of nations’.
-Quite what achievements I am unsure…but it can be considered a time for ‘cultural exchange’ and ‘nation branding’ – showing off the best of your nation), no trip to the city is complete without a visit to the Space Needle, so obviously I had to go!
-I hopped on a Rapid Ride bus from where I was staying to the Seattle Centre, and within 40 minutes I was ready for lift off!
+Quite what achievements I am unsure…but it can be considered a time for ‘cultural exchange’ and ‘nation branding’ – showing off the best of your nation), no trip to the city is complete without a visit to the Space Needle, so obviously I had to visit.
+I hopped on a Rapid Ride bus from where I was staying – the local bus service – to the Seattle Centre, and within 40 minutes I was ready for lift off.
+Here are some tips for visiting the iconic Space Needle in Seattle.

 **Will contain affiliate links which means I get a small amount of commission if you choose to book anything by clicking on the links – at no cost to you**

-I seriously recommend you buy your tickets online in advance and either print out a copy of the ticket beforehand (it will have a barcode) or if you’ve a mobile phone with internet access, just have the barcode read as you go through.
-It saves you waiting in line to buy a ticket (and the lines are long).
+I seriously recommend you buy your tickets online in advance and either print out a copy of it beforehand (it will have a barcode) or if you’ve an iPhone or Android, just have the barcode read as you go through.
+It saves you waiting in line to buy a ticket, (and the lines are long).
 You can book which time you wish to go in increments of half an hour.
-The Observation Deck is open from 08:00 – 24:00
+The Observation Deck is open from 08:00 – 00:00

 I hopped off the bus and strolled through the Seattle Centre.
-It’s a huge park with various activities going on, especially as it’s the school holidays now.
+It’s a huge park with various activities going on, especially as was the school holiday.
 For example, as I made my way over to the Needle I encountered a group of kids having a guitar lesson with a teacher.

 As I’d pre-booked my tickets, I went straight to the queue for my ‘lift off’ time and joined the others waiting.
 At the designated time, we were ushered into one of the three lifts around the structure.
 Note: The lifts (elevators) are outside of the building and have windows, so you get to see everything!
 Stand at the back if you’re a little afraid.